littensy/charm/README.md

 </div>

-**Charm** is an atomic state management library inspired by [Jotai](https://jotai.org).
-Designed to be a unique alternative to [Reflex](https://littensy.github.io/reflex), Charm aims to provide a simple and composable interface for your game's state.
+**Charm** is an atomic state management library inspired by [Jotai](https://jotai.org) and [Nanostores](https://github.com/nanostores/nanostores).
+Designed to be a more composable alternative to Reflex, Charm aims to address common criticisms of Rodux-like state containers to better address certain use cases.

 > [!NOTE]
-> Charm is incomplete and not ready for production use.
+> The documentation is a work-in-progress!
+Please refer to the [examples](#🚀-examples) section for more information on how to use Charm.

 ## 📦 Setup

-### TypeScript
+Install Charm for roblox-ts using your package manager of choice.

 ```sh
 npm install @rbxts/charm